Garklein/fnode/README.md

 ### Node setup

 I used [node-gyp](https://github.com/nodejs/node-gyp) for creating the addon, but you could also use something like [CMake.js](https://github.com/cmake-js/cmake-js)
 For whichever you choose to use, just follow all the instructions on its Github page to install it.

+Note: don't try to actually build the addon yet, you'll get tons of errors.

 ## Building this stencil